BA Illustration

 Our facilities

 You will be allocated a work-space within open-plan studios.
-Briefings, small group seminars, critiques and tutorials also take place in the studios.

 Study abroad

-Study abroad is optional in Year 3.
+Study abroad is available in Year 3.

 How will I learn?

-The majority of design teaching and learning is through involvement in a range of experiential courses situated in a studio environment.
+Most design teaching and learning is through involvement in a range of experiential courses situated in a studio environment.

 How will I be assessed?

-Formative assessment for compulsory courses is through a mix of verbal and written modes such as portfolio, presentations and essays.
-These are set against course learning outcomes.
 There is a mid-session review, usually at the mid-point of any course you study.

-Summative assessment at the end of all courses is informed by your academic and creative progress and performance throughout.
 Your course grades are calculated through this summative assessment plus a moderation process.

-Our programmes have strong industrial pathways to ensure the most successful and meaningful careers for graduates.
-We boast a vibrant alumni network and strong links with the cultural and creative sector across Scotland and beyond.
+We have a vibrant alumni network and strong connections with the cultural and creative sector across Scotland and beyond.

 Standard entry requirement